 Regional planning not only helps in spatial and policy level aspects but also acts as a connecting link in policy implementations.
 Policies framed in a country are meant for urban areas, rural areas and various other unclassified areas too, all these are taken care of by means of regional plans.

 Difference Between City Planning & Regional Planning

 City planning focuses on the land use plans, spatial growth and policies which are at local level (affecting that particular city or town), whereas in case of regional planning the emphasis on the policies is more.
 Those policies become the guidelines for the urban areas and their existing plans are modified accordingly.
 This helps in meeting the larger requirement of the whole region.

 Additionally, regional plans cover more of national level policies and issues & strengthens integrated development.
 City planning looks as a limited area when compared to a regional plan.
 Regional plan covers rural areas and undeveloped areas too which are usually not covered in town plans.

 The categories, chapters, topics and aspects covered in both plans also differs because of the different needs and the existing developments.
-Village area, forests, undeveloped land and waste land might be completely missing from a city plans whereas it forms an important part of regional plan.
+Village area, forests, undeveloped land and waste land might be completely missing from a city plan whereas it forms an important part of a regional plan.

-It helps in reducing disparities, promoting growth, promoting sustainable development, economic growth of collective region based on its potential.
+It helps in reducing disparities, promoting growth, promoting sustainable development, economic growth of the collective region based on its potential.
 Also, issue of migration is also solved to an great extent because the required facilities are more evenly distributed rather than being concentrated in a specific urban area.
-These plans ensures a much better connectivity within the region and takes care of future growth.
+These plans ensure a much better connectivity within the region and take care of future growth.